Location-based service

-Location-based service (LBS) is a general term denoting software services which use geographic data and information to search systems, in turn providing services or information to users.
+A location-based service (LBS) is a software service which uses geographic data and information to search systems, in turn providing services or information to users.
 LBS can be used in a variety of contexts, such as health, indoor object search, entertainment, work, personal life, etc. Commonly used examples of location-based services include navigation software, social networking services, location-based advertising, and a tracking system.
 LBS can also include mobile commerce when taking the form of coupons or advertising directed at customers based on their current location.
 LBS also includes personalized weather services and even location-based games.

 LBS is critical to many businesses as well as government organizations to drive real insight from data tied to a specific location where activities take place.
-The spatial patterns that vehicle location data and services can provide is one of its most powerful and useful aspects where location is a common denominator in all of these activities and can be leveraged to better understand patterns and relationships.
+With the user's geolocation patterns, a service can better understand user behavior and relationships.
 Banking, surveillance, online commerce, and many weapon systems are dependent on LBS.

 Access policies are controlled by location data or time-of-day constraints, or a combination thereof.
 As such, an LBS is an information service and has a number of uses in social networking today as information, in entertainment or security, which is accessible with mobile devices through the mobile network and which uses information on the geographical position of the mobile device.

 This concept of location-based systems is not compliant with the standardized concept of real-time locating systems (RTLS) and related local services, as noted in ISO/IEC 19762-5 and ISO/IEC 24730-1.
 While networked computing devices generally do very well to inform consumers of days old data, the computing devices themselves can also be tracked, even in real-time.
 LBS privacy issues arise in that context, and are documented below.